Blaine Larsen: Personal life

 Larsen was born in Tacoma, Washington.
 When he was five years old, his parents divorced; he, his mother Jenny, and his sister Lindsey then moved to Buckley, Washington.
 His father often promised to visit or call, but he never did.
 A family friend named Woody who worked side jobs as a contractor took Blaine Larsen with him on weekend jobs.
 One of those jobs, converting Larsen's grandmother's garage into a living space, led to romance between Woody and Blaine's mother Jenny.
 They later married, and Woody legally adopted Larsen just before he turned 18.
 Larsen wrote the autobiographical song "The Best Man" about his own family.

-Flying has been one of Larsen's biggest passions and he is a pilot.
-He never took any singing lessons, but his step father encouraged him to sing and learn to play the guitar.

 Larsen married Sammie in December 2005.
 They had their first daughter Zoe in April 2008.
 They had their second child, a son they named Noble in April 2011.

 Larsen became an ambassador for Compassion International and in 2010 went to a one-week trip with the organization to Colombia, also sponsoring one of the Colombian kids he met during his mission.